rebelsky/csc207b/_exams/makeup01.md

 link: true
 current: true
 ---
-**This examination is in draft form.
-It is likely to change substantially.
-If you happen to find it online, you may not discuss it with anyone.**
+**This examination is now released.
+You may not discuss it with anyone (other than Samuel A. Rebelsky).**

 ## Preliminaries

 _Some students did not seem to understand the level of detail and correctness I expect on my exams.
-So, in spite of my general "no redos" policy, I am giving a makeup exam for exam 1.
+So, in spite of my general "no makeups" policy, I am giving a makeup exam for exam 1.
 Each problem replaces the corresponding problem number on exam 1.
 That is, problem 1 on the makeup will replace problem 1 on exam 1, problem 2 on the makeup will replace problem 2 on exam 1, and so on and